 Ibrahim is a 52-year-old Palestinian refugee.
 He has been undergoing dialysis for ten years.
 He lives in Beddawi camp in the north of Lebanon.
 Up until recently, he had to travel down the whole length of the country to get treatment.
 Now there is a dialysis centre in his area, and with support from the MSFF, ANERA has donated in-kind medical relief to it.
+Photograph by Amr Kodash A pharmacist at the Halhoul Clinic in the West Bank stocks the new medicines they just received from ANERA with support from the MSFF.
+Photograph by Nada Dajar

-Photograph by Amr Kodash A doctor at the Palestinian Medical Relief Society in Gaza checks his patient's blood pressure and prescribes him a medicine to help lower it.
+A doctor at the Palestinian Medical Relief Society in Gaza checks his patient's blood pressure and prescribes him a medicine to help lower it.
 With support from the MSFF, ANERA supplies the clinic with medicines like this to help impoverished families.
-"The MSFF's support was vital in helping us bring female filmmakers to the 2017 London Film Festival - because of the MSFF's support, filmmakers from Palestine, Iran and China were able to promote their films in-person and contribute directly to the critical debates The British Film Institute

-Tricia Tuttle BFI Interim Artistic Director

-surrounding them."

-Since 2017, the MSFF has been the key supporter of the British Film Institute's (BFI) Woman with a Movie Camera project, which aims to improve the representation of women on-screen, behind the cameras and in audiences, and contribute to the important transformations taking place in the wider film industry.
+THE MOHAMED S. FARSI FOUNDATION "The MSFF's support was vital in helping us bring female filmmakers to the 2017 London Film Festival - because of the MSFF's support, filmmakers from Palestine, Iran and China were able to promote their films in-person and contribute directly to the critical debates surrounding them."
+The British Film Institute Since 2017, the MSFF has been the key supporter of the British Film Institute's (BFI) Woman with a Movie Camera project, which aims to improve the representation of women on-screen, behind the cameras and in audiences, and contribute to the important transformations taking place in the wider film industry.
 The MSFF's support specifically enables the BFI to showcase films directed and produced by women, as well as to convene industry guests to discuss their work.
 From profiling the work of black female filmmakers to representations of female friendship, amplifying marginalised female voices is crucial and the MSFF has supported this across wide-reaching BFI-wide seasons.
 Through this partnership, in 2017 the BFI invited over 30 international guests, showcased more than 50 films and 40 short films, partnered with 10 female-led community organisations and brought thousands of attendees to support female filmmaking - a movement that is strengthening and challenging the British film industry.

 SolarAid SolarAid is on a mission to eradicate the kerosene lamp from Africa.
 The MSFF has supported SolarAid's work to provide access to affordable solar lights in remote, rural communities across the continent.

+Photograph by Patrick Bentley

-your solar lights."
-Felix Mandia Most notably, the MSFF supported SolarAid's gamechanging pilot of the original SM100 solar light; recognising that the existing \$10 solar lights were not accessible for many families, SolarAid created and distributed this new \$5 solar model in late 2016.
+Most notably, the MSFF supported SolarAid's game-changing pilot of the original SM100 solar light; recognising that the existing \$10 solar lights were not accessible for many families, SolarAid created and distributed this new \$5 solar model in late 2016.
 Its affordability means that millions of families in Africa can now afford to make the switch from toxic, dangerous and expensive kerosene to clean, safe and affordable solar lights for the very first time.

 "Candles used to cause frequent fires in this area.
-Now there are not so many because of
+Now there are not so many because of your solar lights."

+Felix Mandia

+Teacher at Mapanza Primary School, Zambia